 Authorization is different on the test and production servers

-The first lesson we learned while integrating Dwolla’s Access API was that there are key differences between a test and production server.
+The first lesson we learned while integrating Dwolla’s API was that there are key differences between a test and production server.
 As you can learn from Dwolla’s Sandbox Setup guide, you’ll start the integration process by working within their Sandbox testing environment, which is a replica of Dwolla’s major production environment.
 The Sandbox is completely separate from a production account and contains nothing but test data.

 Once the build is ready, you have to move from a test server to your production server.
 As we found out, once in production, the process of authorization is slightly different than within the Sandbox.
 The access tokens on a test server are evergreen, but in production, the tokens only last an hour or so.
 The reason for these short-lived tokens is to mitigate security risks such as replay attacks and to proactively manage token life cycles.